 “Adrenal fatigue” is not a recognised medical condition and it is different to primary adrenal insufficiency (aka Addison’s disease).
-Addison’s disease is a rare condition which occurs when the adrenal cortex (part of the adrenal gland) is damaged and fails to produce cortisol (and sometimes aldosterone) requiring medical treatment.
-Unlike adrenal fatigue, it is not stress related.
+Addison’s disease is a rare condition that occurs when the adrenal cortex (part of the adrenal gland) is damaged and fails to produce the hormone cortisol (and sometimes aldosterone).
+It requires medical treatment.
+Unlike adrenal fatigue, it is not stress-related.

 So if it’s not “adrenal fatigue” what is it?

 I wrote a blog a few years back entitled “Are stressed adrenals the source of your health problems?”.
 If you haven’t read it, I encourage you to.
-It explains the role of the adrenal glands, the adrenal hormones, what happens when you are under stress, the myriad causes of stress and the signs and symptoms of adrenal fatigue.
+It explains the role of the adrenal glands and the adrenal hormones.
+It explains what happens when you are under stress, the myriad causes of stress and the signs and symptoms of adrenal fatigue.

-While the content of that article is still relevant and I treat people with “adrenal fatigue” at LaVida Health naturopathic clinic all the time, knowledge of human physiology continues to grow so we have refined our understanding of what is actually going on inside you (i.e. how your body functions).
+While the content of that article is still relevant and I treat people with “adrenal fatigue” frequently, knowledge of human physiology continues to grow.
+We have refined our understanding of what is actually going on inside you (i.e. your biochemistry and how your body functions).
 And you guessed it, it’s not just as simple as your adrenal glands getting exhausted (like a battery going flat).

 We now have a better understanding of what’s known as “physiological resilience”.
 That is, the capacity of a cell, tissue or organ (in this case the adrenal gland) to respond to changes in physiological need (i.e. stressors) from moment to moment.
 It’s our body’s ability to respond in an instant.

 We also now know that each of us has a “metabolic reserve”.
-This is the ability of our cells, tissue or organs to withstand repeated and ongoing challenges over the long term and repeatedly revert to “normal” function.
+This is the ability of our cells, tissue or organs to withstand repeated and ongoing challenges over the long term and continue to revert to “normal” function after each challenge.

-Everyone’s physiological resilience and metabolic reserve will be different depending on their genes, diet, lifestyle and environment.
+Your physiological resilience and metabolic reserve depend on your genes, diet, lifestyle and environment.

-The HPA axis is supposed to allocate resources and influence the production of your stress hormones (amongst others) to give you the best chance of survival in the short term (i.e. your fight or flight response).
+The HPA axis is supposed to allocate resources and influence the production of your stress hormones (amongst others).
+This gives you the best chance of survival in the short term (i.e. your fight or flight response).
 However, this comes at the expense of long term needs.
 This is fine provided the short term need doesn’t persist.
-And therein lies the problem because that constant or frequent stress results in depletion of your metabolic reserve, a loss of resilience and dysregulation of the system.
+And therein lies the problem.
+Constant or frequent stress results in depletion of your metabolic reserve, a loss of resilience and dysregulation of the system.

-What are the long term repercussions of not addressing HPA axis dysregulation?
+What are the long term effects of not addressing HPA axis dysregulation?

-As the adrenal glands play a major role in a number of body systems, the impact of leaving this dysregulation unaddressed can increase your risk of:
+The adrenal glands play a major role in a number of body systems.
+The impact of leaving this dysregulation unaddressed may increase your risk of:

 - Cardiovascular disease